 Common Repair Issues for Your Furnace

 Many different heating systems still share common furnace repair needs.
 Most of these are simple furnace repairs that can be completed in a couple of hours, if performed by a licensed HVAC contractor in New Albany, IN.

 Dirty or clogged air filters are one of the biggest culprits of furnace repair problems.
 They reduce airflow, making the system work harder to circulate warm air.

 There are several electrical components including the ignition, pilot, and thermocouple, that can cause problems.
-Ultimately, these can be a fairly simple furnace repair when performed by an expert.
+Ultimately, these can be fairly simple furnace repairs when performed by an expert.

 Cycling between the “On” and “Off” modes may indicate a clogged filter, improper airflow, or a bad thermostat setting.
 All of these furnace repair problems can be fixed quickly by an HVAC professional.

 Blowers that are continuously running might be an indication of a problem with the limit switch, which can be replaced by a New Albany, IN, professional.

 Your heating system should be relatively quiet.
 An obvious sound of rumbling, squeaking, and rattles aren’t normal and may indicate a mechanical problem that should be looked into.